Improving Object-centric Learning with Query Optimization: Method

+To improve the learning of \ac{qsa}, we rewind to the idea of improving the learning of the vanilla \sa module with bi-level optimization~\citep{chang2022object}.
+Under this formulation, \sa could be treated as solving the following objectives:

+where $\rvx_{i}$ and $\rvs_{i}$ denote the input feature from the $i$-th image and its corresponding slots, and $\Phi =\{\phi^{\text{init}}, \phi^{\text{attn}}, \phi^{\text{update}}\}$ denotes parameters for assigning input features $\rvx$ to different slots.
+Under this setting, the outer objective $\mathcal{L}$ is usually a reconstruction objective and the inner objective could be viewed as a soft-clustering objective~\citep{locatello2020sa}.
+Next, the inner objective is solved by iterative refinement, which could be formulated as solving for fixed-points~\citep{chang2022object} of
-To solve the optimization problem in~\cref{eq:sa_meta}, \sa backpropagates gradients into the recursive updates, which leads to various training instabilities.
-As introduced by~\cite{chang2022object} in ~\ac{isa}, such instabilities could be avoided by detaching gradients to the recursive updates, treating slots in the final iteration as an approximation of $s_{i}^{*}$, and computing first-order gradient approximations for updating $\Phi$ with $\rvs_{i}^*$.
-Such a design shows potential in stabilizing \sa training but lies heavily on the good approximation of the solution to the inner objective.
-Meanwhile, they detached the gradient to slot initializations, starting from random initializations each time for the inner optimization.

-Such a design puts challenges on the learning of \sa update $F_{\Phi}$ as it will be difficult to provide a good approximation of $s_{i}^{*}$ starting from any random initialization with only a fixed number of iterations.
+where $F_{\Phi}(\cdot,\cdot)$ is an fixed-point operation.
+As introduced by~\cite{chang2022object} in ~\ac{isa}, with~\cref{eq:I-SA}, the instabilities through the iterative updates could be avoided by detaching gradients, treating slots in the final iteration as an approximation of $\rvs_{i}^{*}$, and computing first-order gradient approximations for updating $\Phi$ with $\rvs_{i}^*$.
+However, we demonstrate in~\cref{tab:ablation} that this design is only beneficial for randomly initialized slots and detrimental for query-initialized \sa architectures since it relies heavily on the good approximation of the solution to the inner objective.
+With no randomness in slot initializations or gradient during training, starting from a fixed set of initialization points puts challenges on the learning of \sa update $F_{\Phi}$ as it will be difficult to provide a good approximation of $s_{i}^{*}$ with only a fixed number of iterations (see in~\cref{app:exp:iqsa}).
+This urges the need for information flow to the slot initialization queries.